kzssc/ac-cv/index.md

 `October 2024`
 __"How, if any, is Meaningful about Self-employment?"__
-- UPF Law PhD Jornada Conference
+- UPF Law and Philosophy PhD Seminar

 `February 2024`
 __"Is Well Done Enough?: An Analysis on Meaningful Work"__